fleschutz/my-backups/README.md

 General Notes
 -------------
-* Read the [docs](docs) if you have questions or the backup disk is damaged!
+* Read the [docs](docs) if you have questions or the backup disk is damaged.
-* The scripts perform an incremental backup!
-At first it's a full backup (might take a lot of time), then only differences are copied (way faster).
+* All scripts perform an incremental backup!
+At first it's a full backup (might take a lot of time), the next time only differences are copied (way faster).